Ski Salt Lake Super Pass

 Also enjoy equipment rental discounts starting at 20% off at participating resort rental locations, including:

 - Brighton Rental Shop

-Alta offers plenty of options for every skill level.
 Just 25 miles southeast of Salt Lake City, Alta boasts 2,200 skiable acres with more than 116 runs.
-Alta is especially friendly to beginners and intermediate-level skiers, but there’s no shortage of excitement for more advanced skiers, either.
+It is especially friendly to beginners and intermediate-level skiers, but there’s no shortage of excitement for more advanced skiers either.
 Alta’s ski areas are 25% beginner level, 40% intermediate, and 35% advanced.
-There are also 5km of groomed track for cross country/Nordic skiing.
-There is no terrain park at Alta, but the natural terrain of the Wasatch Mountains provides plenty of great opportunities for boarders to play.
+There are also five kilometers of groomed track for cross country and Nordic skiing.
+The natural terrain of the Wasatch Mountains provides plenty of great opportunities for boarders to play!

 Solitude Mountain Resort

-All types of skiers will find something to love at Solitude Mountain Resort, 30 miles from Salt Lake City.
-Solitude boasts 1,200 acres of terrain with 65 named trails: 20% beginner, 50% intermediate, and 30% advanced.
-Backcountry enthusiasts can get a taste of the wilderness in the secluded honeycomb Canyon area.
-There are also 20km of trails for Nordic and cross country skiing at the Nordic Center, plus 10 km of trails dedicated to snowshoeing.
+Solitude boasts 1,200 acres of terrain with 65 named trails with 20% beginner level, 50% intermediate level, and 30% advanced level.
+There are also 20 kilometers of trails for Nordic and cross country skiing at the Nordic Center, plus 10 kilometers of trails dedicated to snowshoeing.
 Snowboarders will love Solitude’s three open bowls and the family-friendly terrain park.
-When it’s time to take a break from the slopes, explore the resort’s pedestrian village filled with shops and restaurants.
+Each of Solitude’s two base areas features a high-speed quad, and you can enjoy direct access to beginner and intermediate terrain, easier loading and unloading, and a quicker, smoother ride.
+When it’s time to take a break from the slopes, explore the resort’s pedestrian village, filled with shops and restaurants.